top of page

 The essence or the core of existence — the state of simply "being" as opposed to "doing."
 Acknowledging and honoring one's existence in the present moment, free from the constraints of past experiences or future anxieties.
 A call to mindfulness, where the focus is on the current experience, allowing for a deeper connection with oneself.

-How I do therapy:
+How I Work:

 Imagine finally feeling like your true self, no longer overwhelmed or caught in a cycle of frustration from life's relentless challenges.
 Envision a nurturing space where supportive guidance gently unravels the burdens you've carried—be it relationship issues, stress, anxiety, the depths of depression, grief, or the shadows of past trauma—revealing the essence of who you are.
 This journey is about shedding the layers that were never yours to bear, transforming the struggle into a pathway toward genuine self-discovery and a vibrant, whole existence.